JoshuaS3/log-nest-monster/README.md

 ## Sample Usage

-Here's an example of how somebody would initiate the Logger, create and push items to the Queue, and write them to the log file. **PLEASE SEE THE NOTES ABOUT THIS EXAMPLE DOWN BELOW.**
+Here's an example of how somebody would initiate the Logger, create and push items to the Queue, and write them to the log file. **PLEASE SEE THE NOTES ABOUT THIS EXAMPLE DOWN BELOW.** You can play with something similar in the package's included `tests/test.js` file.
 ```javascript
 // Require the package
 const Logger = require("lognestmonster");